KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-1.md

 #### Understanding Utxos is Important in Antara Modules

-In the prerequisite material the reader received encouragement to first learn the basics of blockchain technology and the Bitcoin protocol.
-The book, [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook), provides a preliminary discussion, as does [the Komodo whitepaper.](https://komodoplatform.com/whitepaper)
+In the [Learning Launchpad Outline](../../../basic-docs/start-here/learning-launchpad/learning-path-outline.html) the reader received encouragement to understand the basics of blockchain technology in preparation for this tutorial.
+The [<b>Core Technology Discussions section</b>](../../../basic-docs/start-here/core-technology-discussions/introduction.html) provides a useful introduction to most concepts that are necessary for blockchain engineers.

-A key concept in these texts is the unspent transaction, or utxo.
-For a brief reminder on the nature of a utxo, read [this post on the Komodo blog.](https://komodoplatform.com/whats-utxo/)
+A key basic concept to understand is the unspent transaction, or utxo.
+For a brief reminder on the nature of a utxo, read [this section in the Core Technology Discussions section.](../../../basic-docs/start-here/core-technology-discussions/miscellaneous.html#the-utxo-an-elusive-yet-fundamental-concept)

 Observe the data structure of a transaction.